nrvanwyck/nrvanwyck.github.io/_posts/2019-06-28-visualizing-the-1911-census-of-ireland.md

 comments: true
 ---

 The National Archives of Ireland has made both the 1901 and 1911 Census of Ireland publicly available on their [website](http://www.census.nationalarchives.ie/).
 In both censuses, each household return is indexed by townland or street.
-By combining census data with townland boundary data available on [townlands.ie](https://www.townlands.ie/), we can create maps that can help us visualize the 1901 and 1911 censuses.
+By combining census data with townland boundary data available on [townlands.ie](https://www.townlands.ie/), we can create maps that can help us visualize the censuses.

 ## Getting Census Data for a Particular Region